Propensity Modelling - Using h2o and DALEX to Estimate Likelihood to Purchase a Financial Product - Abridged Version

 Zooming in on the top 5 features we can see that certain characteristics have a greater correlation with the target variable (subscribing to the term deposit product) when:

-• The duration of the last phone contact with the client is 319 seconds or longer
+of the last phone contact with the client is 319 seconds or longer - The number of

 Conversely, variables at the bottom of the funnel, such as day_of_week, housing, and loan. show very little variation compared to the target variable (i.e.: they are very close to the zero correlation point to the response).
 For that reason, I’m not expecting these features to impact the response.